tdwg/bdq/tg2/_review/docs/users/index.md

 Reports SHOULD identify tests to you using at least the skos:prefLabel for the test class, e.g. VALIDATION_COUNTRY_FOUND.

-Results from each test are delivered in the form of a Response.status, Response.result, and Response.comment.
+Results from each test MUST be delivered in the form of a Response.status, Response.result, and Response.comment.
 Each test produces one Response.
 A Response.qualifier may also be included.

-The Response.status tells you if the test was able to run.
+- The Response.status tells you if the test was able to run.

-The Response.result tells you the conclusion of the test if it was able to be run.
+- The Response.result tells you the conclusion of the test if it was able to be run.

-The Response.comment is a brief explanation of why the test reached the conclusion it did, examine the Response comment first to understand why a test provided a particular response.
+- The Response.comment is a brief explanation of why the test reached the conclusion it did, examine the Response comment first to understand why a test provided a particular response.
+- The optional Response.qualifier MAY provide additional information.

 A Response.status of EXTERNAL_PREREQUISITES_NOT_MET tells you that the test was looking information up on some remote resource, such as a web service to look up taxon names, which was not available at the time the test was run.
 This Response.status means that if the same test is run again on the same data at a different time, it may have a different result (e.g. if the web service became available and could be queried).